prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. The Alice Network, by Kate Quinn<sup>\*</sup>
 1. All Systems Red, by Martha Wells
 1. The Lying Life of Adults, by Elena Ferrante<sup>\*</sup>
+1. Just as I am by Cicely Tyson
+1. The Gone World by Tom Sweterlitsch
+1. Anatomy of a murdre by Robert Traver
+1. The Eye of the world by Robert Jordan
+1. The Good Girls by Sonia Faleiro
+1. Blind Goddess by Anne Holt
+1. Motherless Brooklyn by Jonathan Lethem
+1. My Sister, the Serial Killer by Oyinkan Braithwaite
+1. The Expats by Chris Pavone
+1. Art of Deception by Nicholas Capaldi
+1. How to Think Like Sherlock by Daniel Smith
+1. The Pig that wants to be eaten by Julian Baggini
+1. Plato and a Platypus Walk Into a Bar by Thomas Cathcart
+1. Neuromancer by William Gibson
+1. A Fire upon the deep by Vernor Vinge
+1. The Burning God by R.F.
+Kuang
+1. A confedarcy of Dunces by John Kennedy Toole
+1. Exhalation by Ted Chiang
+1. The Echo Wife by Sarah Gailey
+1. From the Ruins of Empire by Pankaj Mishra
+1. Mexican Gothic by Siliva Moreno-Garcia
+1. The Dragon Republic by R.F.
+Kuang
+1. Blood Meridian by Cormac McCarthy
+1. Pachinko by Min Jin Lee
+1. Nothing to see here by Kevin Wilson
+1. A deadly Education by Naomi Novik
+1. Here We are by Graham Swift
+1. The Poppy War by R.F.
+Kuang
+1. The Westing game by Ellen Raskin
+1. Still Life by Louise Penny
+1. Where the Crawdads sing by Delia Owens
+1. Eat the Buddha by Barbara Demick
+1. The Midnight Library by Matt Haig
+1. World War Z by Max Brooks
+1. Daisy Jones & the Six by Taylor Jenkins Reid
+1. Space Opera by Catherynne M. Valente
+1. Johnny got his gun Dalton Trumbo
+1. Good Omens by Neil Gaiman, Terry Pratchett
+1. All Quiet on the Western Front by Erich Maria Remarque
+1. Hench by Natalie Zina Walschots
+1. Catherine House by Elisabeth Thomas
+1. Milkman by Anna Burns
+1. Barn 8 by Deb Olin Unferths
+1. A children's bible by Lydia Millet
+1. The Absolute Book by Elizabeth Knox
+1. Shuggie Bain by Douglas Stuart
+1. Homeland Elgies by Ayad Akhtar
+1. Factotum by Charles Bukowski
+1. Talking to the Dead by Harry Bingham
+1. Writers & Lovers by Lily King
+1. Circe by Madeline Miller
+1. You by Caroline Kepnes
+1. Educated by Tara Westover
+1. Ham on Rye by Charles Bukowski
+1. Aristotle and Dante discover the Secrets by Benjamin Alire Saenz
+1. The God of Small things by Arundhati Roy
+1. The Talented Miss Farwell by Emily Gray Tedrowe
+1. The schooldays of Jesus by J.M.
+Coetzee
+1. Billy Lynn's Long halftime walk  by Ben Fountain
+1. Erotic stories for Punjabi widows by Balli Kaurl Jaswal
+1. Looking for Alaska by John Green
+1. Homesick for another world by Ottessa Moshfegh
+1. The Naive and sentimental lover by John Le Carre
+1. Long bright river by Liz Moore
+1. Outline by Rachel Cusk
+1. John Dies at the End by Jason Pargin
+1. Cosmopolis by Don DeLillo
+1. 10 by Ben Lerner